 The long and shiny road

-The technology which brings us reflective white paint to help guide us on our roads at night is one of man's greatest achievements.
+The technology that brings us reflective white paint to help guide us on our roads at night is one of man's greatest achievements.
 Obviously not in the league of the wheel or Penicillin.
 Or even bicycle clips.
 But pretty much up there.

 As you hare down a country lane at night a pair of brilliant white lines guide you from one curve to another.
 The experience is surreal.